dart-lang/language/working/augmentation-libraries/feature-specification.md

 ```

 Variable declarations themselves can't be augmented (by variables, getters, or
-setters), with the exception of abstract instance variable declarations.
+setters, even if the getter or setter is incomplete), with the exception of
+abstract instance variable declarations.

 *A variable declaration implicitly has code for the synthesized getter and
 setter that access and modify the underlying backing storage.
 Since we don't